tekartik/idb_shim.dart/README.md

 IE 11, Edge 12 has the following limitations:

 * no support for reading objectStore.autoIncrement properties
-* ObjectStore.count() without argument throw a 'DataError' exception...better avoid count() on IE...
+* ObjectStore.count() without argument throw a 'DataError' exception...the call is then simulated counting item manually better avoid count() on IE...
 * it seems ie close the transaction 'sooner' then chrome/firefox, i.e. calling an sync function that wrap an idb calls makes the transaction terminate
 * IDBIndex.multiEntry not supported on ie